VeggieMeat/opencloud/README.md

 Drupal module to manage Openstack-based cloud services using Rackspace's [php-opencloud](https://github.com/rackspace/php-opencloud)

-*THIS IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND SHOULD ABSOLUTE NOT BE USED IN PRODUCTION ENVIRONMENTS*
+**THIS IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND SHOULD ABSOLUTELY NOT BE USED IN PRODUCTION ENVIRONMENTS**

 Dependencies